Inverse spin-Hall effect and spin-swapping in spin-split superconductors

-Enhancing spin-dependent transport via superconductors and enabling qualitatively new ways to utilize spins compared to non-superconducting systems is among the main aims of the field \cite{linder_nphys_15}.
-In superconductors, spin can be carried by the Cooper pair condensate \textit{or} by quasi-particle excitations.
-The quasi-particles of a superconductor are qualitatively different from the non-superconducting state, in that their charge and velocity are highly energy-dependent while their spin is constant.
-This feature causes spin transport via quasi-particles to depend strongly on whether relaxation occurs via spin-orbit scattering or magnetic impurities \cite{takahashi_prl_02, morten_prb_04, silaev_prl_15, wakamura_prl_14,johnsen_prb_21}.
+While spin in normal-metals is carried by spin-polarized electrons, spin in superconductors can be carried either by the Cooper pair condensate \textit{or} by quasi-particle excitations \cite{linder_nphys_15}.
+Quasi-particle currents in superconductors resemble electron currents in normal-metals in that they are both dissipative, but differ qualitatively due to quasi-particles having a highly energy-dependent charge and velocity while their spin is constant.
+This feature causes spin transport via quasi-particles to depend strongly on whether decay occurs via spin-orbit scattering or magnetic impurities \cite{takahashi_prl_02, morten_prb_04, silaev_prl_15, wakamura_prl_14,johnsen_prb_21}.
+When spin-polarizing a superconducting film by making its thickness substantially smaller than the penetration depth of a magnetic field \cite{anderson_pr_63, englert_prl_64, higgs_prl_64,meservey_physrep_94}, unique transport properties are revealed \cite{bergeret_rmp_18}, leading to, \textit{e.g.},~large and tunable thermoelectric effects \cite{machon_prl_13, ozaeta_prl_14,kolenda_prl_16, kolenda_prb_17, gonzalezruano_arxiv_23}.
+In such spin-split superconductors, quasi-particle spin currents couple to energy currents that are relaxed over much larger length scales via inelastic scattering \cite{bergeret_rmp_18,machon_prl_13,ozaeta_prl_14,quay_nphys_13}.

 A key component in spin transport is the manner in which spin currents are detected.
-This is customarily done by using the inverse spin-Hall effect \cite{dyakonov_pla_71, hirsch_prl_99} where a spin current is converted into a transverse electric voltage.
-The efficiency of the spin-to-charge conversion is quantified by a spin-Hall angle~$\theta_\text{sH}$.
-For maximal detection sensitivity, it is desirable to make~$\theta_\text{sH}$ as large as possible.
-Previous works have investigated the spin-Hall effect and its inverse in superconducting systems, predicting slightly enhanced inverse spin-Hall effects \cite{espedal_prb_17}.
-Experiments have observed an inverse spin-Hall effect that exceeded its normal-state value by three orders of magnitude \cite{wakamura_nmat_15, jeon_acsnano_20}.
+This is customarily done using the inverse spin-Hall effect \cite{dyakonov_pla_71, hirsch_prl_99} where a spin current is converted into a transverse electric voltage.
+The efficiency of the spin-to-charge conversion is quantified by a spin-Hall angle~$\theta_{\text{sH}}$.
+Previous works predicted superconductivity to cause slightly enhanced detection sensitivity \cite{espedal_prb_17}.
+Experiments have, on the other hand, observed an inverse spin-Hall effect that exceeds its normal-state value by three orders of magnitude \cite{wakamura_nmat_15, jeon_acsnano_20}.
+Owing to its intriguing effects on transport phenomena, introducing a spin-splitting field could have a profound effect on the spin-Hall effect and its inverse.
+However, this has not been investigated so far.